wazo-platform/wazo-doc/source/ecosystem/devices.rst

 XiVO provides official support for the following phones.
 These phones will be supported across upgrades and phone features are guaranteed to be supported on the latest version.

+``xivo-provd`` plugins for these devices can be installed from the :ref:`"officially supported devices" repository <alternative-plugins-repo>`.

 .. warning::